-> Approximately 8 total fellowships available for 2014, depending on available funds
+- 6-8 total fellowships available for 2015, depending on available funds

 FRAXA invites investigator-initiated research applications for innovative pilot studies aimed at developing and characterizing new therapeutic approaches for the treatment and ultimate cure of fragile X syndrome.
 These are flexible grants, but we expect that this program will be much more competitive than in the past, since fewer grants will be awarded.
 Successful applicants will be pursuing advanced translational, preclinical, and clinical research in fragile X.

 - No limit to structure of grant (can fund PI, postdoc, grad student, technician, supplies, etc.) or time-frame (though all grants over one year still need yearly renewal)

 - No limit on amount, but please remember that applications are ranked based on relative value, so smaller requests have an advantage!

 - Grants are given based on innovation and translational relevance: clinical trials are our highest priority, followed by preclinical research (i.e. rescue of animal models) and then translational research